JustinBond/PressureTables/README.md

 #### TODO

-1. Bug: running out of time doesn't cost you points
-2. Red X or green checkmark feedback for answer
+* Bing! or buzzer audible feedback for answer
-3. Increment level when you reach 100
-4. make a "medium" style answer where the answers are in the overall range, but not near the right answer.
+* make a "medium" style answer where the answers are in the overall range, but not near the right answer.
 So for 2's table, answers would be 2 - 24, but not within 4 or so points of the right answer.
+* don't pick tables at random - instead create an array with each element in the table (2 - 9) and doubles for 6-9 and shuffle that array.